Extra Curricular Activities for School Students

 Small groups of students and individuals are able to sign up to projects in our Physics Research in Schools Environments (PRiSE) programme independent of their teacher.
 The programme is a great way to engage with exciting research projects in collaboration with Queen Mary University of London over a sustained period of time.
 We run these projects over the first two terms of the academic year.
 Further information

 A free three-day, non-residential programme available to 30 girls currently in year 10.
-Students will join us between 28th to 30th July 2020 to experience life as a university student, meet female academics carrying out internationally renowned research and identify and take steps to overcome internal and external barrier to pursuing further education in physics.
+Students will join us on campus to experience life as a university student, meet female academics carrying out internationally renowned research and identify and take steps to overcome internal and external barrier to pursuing further education in physics.
 Find out more

-A free three-day residential course introducing Year 10 students to particle physics, science and engineering being held at St Paul's School from Wednesday 14 - Friday 16 July 2020.
+A free three-day residential course introducing Year 10 students to particle physics, science and engineering held annually at St Paul's School.
 This course is organised and run in partnership between St Paul's School, the Institute of Physics, and Queen Mary's Particle Physics Research Centre.
-Applications are currently open to non-fee paying schools, deadline Thursday 29 April.
 Further information and apply

 Students who want to know more about a Physics degree might find it useful to attend a subject Taster Course before they apply.
 Find out more about all the courses across Queen Mary